Claremont Confirmed Cases - 49

 Wilderness Park Pass Extension

 Attention CHWP 2020 Annual Pass Holders: Annual passes will be extended beyond December 31, 2020 to match the duration of this closure.
-For example, if the Wilderness Park remains closed for 60 days, annual passes will be valid 60 days after December 31, 2020.
+Announcements about the duration of permit extensions will be made later this year.

 Due to the COVID-19 Safer at Home Executive Order, all City parks are closed until further notice.
-This includes all sports courts, fields, restrooms, trails, and playgrounds.
+This includes fields, restrooms and playgrounds.
 Passive areas of parks remain open to members of families that reside together who wish to get some fresh air and exercise.
 This does not mean gatherings are permitted.
+Tennis and Pickleball courts are also now open in City parks.
 For your health and safety, we remind you to use caution and abide by social distancing requirements.
 During this time, City staff will be working to make necessary maintenance improvements and repairs, so that parks are spruced up and ready to go when the Order is lifted.
 We appreciate your cooperation in this effort.

 One-Stop State Website: www.covid19.ca.govOn March 18, 2020, Governor Gavin Newsom announced the launch of a new Novel Coronavirus (COVID-19) public awareness campaign to provide useful information to Californians and inform them of actions they can take to further prevent the spread of the virus.
 The campaign is anchored by a new, consumer-friendly website, www.covid19.ca.gov, that highlights critical steps people can take to stay healthy and resources available to Californians impacted by the outbreak, including paid sick leave and unemployment assistance.